DeepRegNet/DeepReg/docs/source/tutorial/registration.md

 ### Deformation loss

-This type of loss measures the deformation to regularize the transformation.
+This type of loss measures the amount of deformation and penalises severe deformations.
+Penalising severe deformations helps to regularise the transformation.

 For DDF, the common loss functions are bending energy, L1 or L2 norm of the displacement gradient.